j3din00b/XeroHub/content/_index.md

 {{< carousel images="shots/*" aspectRatio="16-9" interval="3600" >}}

-Check out Project <a href="https://github.com/XeroLinuxDev/xero-build" target="_blank"><strong>Source Code</strong></a> and Distro <a href="https://wiki.xerolinux.xyz/distro/" target="_blank"><strong>Wiki</strong></a> for further information.</div>
+Check out Project <a href="https://github.com/**XeroLinux**Dev/xero-build" target="_blank"><strong>Source Code</strong></a> and Distro <a href="https://wiki.xerolinux.xyz/distro/" target="_blank"><strong>Wiki</strong></a> for further information.</div>

 <div align="center">

 ####  🔻 Access ISO(s) below. 🔻

-{{< button href="https://ko-fi.com/XeroLinux/shop" target="_blank" >}}
+{{< button href="https://ko-fi.com/xerolinux/shop" target="_blank" >}}
 The XeroLinux Store
 {{< /button >}}

 </div>

-### About the Project.

-In short, it's an Arch-Based Distro that makes it easier to install Arch, bypassing the need for ArchInstall.
-The ISO(s) include our [**Toolkit**](https://wiki.xerolinux.xyz/xlapit/) as well as some system improvements/tweaks, for a better experience, whichever version you choose, all-in-one shot. <br>

-What it isn't, is a distribution like **CachyOS** or **Garuda** that takes care of everything for you.
-It leaves things such as drivers and additional configuration up to you to learn about and set up.
-We believe in freedom of choice.
-Turn **XeroLinux** into anything you want, be it a *Production*, *Gaming* or even *Development* system.
-That’s the essence of **ArchLinux**, a Do-It-Yourself distro.
-If the appearance led you to believe otherwise, I apologize, as that wasn’t the intention.<br>

-Furthermore, ISOs were created as way for you to support the project & myself during these hard times in my country (Lebanon), while getting something in return.
-You will never leave empty handed. ❤️‍🔥
+#### XeroLinux: Arch, Effortlessly Refined

+**XeroLinux** represents an innovative *Arch-based* distribution designed to demystify the installation process while preserving the core principles of user-driven customization.
+This distribution offers a thoughtful approach to Linux that balances accessibility with the renowned flexibility of **ArchLinux**.

+#### A Tailored Linux Experience

+The distribution also provides pre-configured environments that serve as an elegant, functional starting point for you.
+Unlike more heavily modified, and single purpose distributions, **XeroLinux** provides a basic framework that allows you to configure and learn about your system, encouraging you to understand and shape your system's configuration.

+#### Designed for Your Unique Needs

+Whether you're pursuing production work, gaming, or software development, **XeroLinux** offers a versatile foundation.
+The included [**Toolkit**](https://wiki.xerolinux.xyz/xlapit/) and system improvements create a refined initial environment, while leaving ample room for you to adapt and learn.

+#### Supporting Innovation and Community

+By choosing **XeroLinux**, you will be directly helping support the project's development.
+The ISO offerings represent more than just software, they're a meaningful way for you to contribute to an open-source initiative during challenging times.

+**XeroLinux** embodies the true spirit of **ArchLinux**: a platform where you have the freedom to create your ideal computing environment, guided by curiosity, learning, and personal preference. ❤️‍🔥

 <h3 align="center">📺 <a href="https://www.youtube.com/watch?v=lsYg6-wUWXw" target="_blank"><strong>Preview Video</strong></a> 📺</h3>